-On 10 January 2017, a transaction, which involved the transfer of all 220 shares owned by Bedřich Brabec, with a nominal value of CZK 350,000 per share (9.16 % of the subscribed capital) directly to KORADO, a.s has been finalized.
-The reason for this transaction was to simplify the shareholder structure and decision-making processes of the Company.
-The purchase price of the shares acquired was CZK 115 million.
+In 2017, a transaction, which involved the transfer of shares owned by Bedřich Brabec, with a value 9.16 % of the subscribed capi-tal directly to KORADO, a.s has been finalized.
 During the period that those shares are owned by the Company itself, no voting rights or entitlement to dividend are attached to them.

 In July 2018, ThermWet s.r.o. was bought out.
-ThermWet is engaged in the production of central ventilation with heat recovery and is expanding the Group's portfolio.
+Company ThermWet is engaged in the production of central ventilation with heat recovery and is expanding the Group's portfolio.